 Graduate Faculty Executive Committee (GFEC) Three-Year Check-Ins: In 2014, GFEC instituted a Three-Year Check-In for newly approved graduate-level programs and certificates prior to their first formal university review, which occurs in the fifth year.
 The purpose of the check-in is to provide program faculty and staff the opportunity to assess the implementation of the new program and determine what mechanisms might be needed for sustained student success.

-Low-Award Producing Programs: When an academic program is low-producing, as defined by the university’s policy, the director of APIR will notify the relevant deans office.
+Low-Award Producing Programs: When an academic program is low-producing, as defined by the university’s policy, the director of APIR will notify the relevant dean's office.
 The notification will include a request to conduct an immediate review and report back on the status of the program in a specified time period using the Low-Producing Academic Programs Reporting Form.
 In general, either a compelling case will be made for continuation or the low-producing programs will be discontinued or reorganized.
-See the Policy on Low-Producing Academic Programs (KB) and the List of Current Low-Award Programs for details.
+See policy UW-1008 Low Award-Producing Academic Programs and the List of Current Low-Award Programs for details.

 Suspended Admissions: Programs may suspend admissions for no more than three years with UAPC approval.
 Within the three-year window, the program faculty must decide to close the program or reopen it, and send a proposal to the Office of the Provost for UAPC consideration.
 The requirement for a three-year report is in the program review schedule.
 Consult the relevant guidelines for more detail (degrees/majors, certificates).